-It’s super easy to visit the ski resorts in Salt Lake City and Utah for that matter!
-Salt City International Airport is well serviced with direct flights all over the country.
+It’s super easy to visit the ski resorts in Salt Lake City and Utah, for that matter!
+Salt City International Airport has direct flights all over the country.
 From the airport, you are less than an hour’s drive from 10 different ski resorts.
-Four are best to visit from Salt Lake City and the others are better to visit from Ogden or Park City.
+Four are best to visit from Salt Lake City, and the others are better to visit from Ogden or Park City.

-You can drive to all of the ski resorts from the city center, but the roads up into the mountains are notorious for traffic and winter conditions.
-We had our truck with winter tires and would recommend anyone visiting mid-winter to at least rent a vehicle with AWD/4×4.
+You can drive to all ski resorts from the city center, but the roads up into the mountains are notorious for traffic and winter conditions.
+We had our truck with winter tires.
+So it’s a good idea for those that visit in mid-winter to rent a vehicle with AWD/4×4.
 The added size of a truck/SUV helps with transporting your gear too!

-Utah has pretty mild weather and outside of February, the roads are generally fine.
+Utah has pretty mild weather, and outside of February, the roads are generally passable.
 Of course, snowstorms can happen from November to April!
-If you’re uncertain of driving conditions you can book a shuttle with Canyon transportation.
+If you’re uncertain of driving conditions, you can book a shuttle with Canyon transportation.

 The best way to save money on lift tickets is to purchase the Ski City Super Pass or the IKON Pass.
 The Super Pass is best for those looking to ski a few days, but it quickly loses its value compared to the Ikon Pass once you ski for more than a few days.
 The Super Pass costs $118 a day to ski at any of the resorts.